Universality of estimators for high-dimensional linear models with block dependency: Main result of universality

 \end{corollary}

 We first note the setup of $L_n$.
-As seen from Section 3 in \citet{han2023universality} or Section 7 in \citet{lahiry2023universality}, typical estimator examples satisfy $\bar{\mathbf{q}}_{0}\leq 6$, and also $L_n = O(\log^\kappa n)$ with $\kappa \geq 0$ is enough to cover a support of distributions of the estimators.
+As seen from Section 3 in \citet{han2023universality} or Section 7 in \citet{lahiry2023universality}, typical estimator examples satisfy $\bar{\mathbf{q}}_{0}\leq 6$, and also $L_n = O(\log^\kappa n)$ with $\kappa \geq 0$ is enough to cover the support of the estimator distribution.
 In this situation, we can set $\alpha = 0$ and obtain an order $d = o(n^{1/4})$ up to logarithmic factors that makes the discrepancy converge to zero in the proportionally high-dimensional limit.

 We discuss the relationship between Theorem \ref{main_universality} and previous results of the existing studies.
 Theorem \ref{main_universality} can be regarded as a generalization of Theorem 2.3 in \cite{han2023universality}. \cite{han2023universality} considers the case where all elements of $X_i$ are independent, i.e., $d$-block dependent with \(d=1\), and the statement of their theorem is equivalent to Theorem \ref{main_universality} with \(\sigma_n\) replaced by \(n^{-1/2}\).
 Additionally, Theorem 4.1 of \cite{lahiry2023universality} has a similar universality statement under the block dependence, where \(d=o((n/\log n)^{1/5})\) holds.
-Note that the permissible order of \cite{lahiry2023universality} is more restrictive than those allowed in Theorem \ref{main_universality} and Corollary \ref{cor:universality_risk} with $\alpha = 0$.
-Furthermore, \citet{chang2024central} shows the universality of a maximum of high-dimensional random vector with the dependent random variables.
+Note that the permissible order of \cite{lahiry2023universality} is more restrictive than that allowed in Theorem \ref{main_universality} and Corollary \ref{cor:universality_risk} with $\alpha = 0$.
+Furthermore, \citet{chang2024central} shows the universality of the maximum of high-dimensional random vectors with dependent random variables.
 Although there is some technical similarity, the result by \citet{chang2024central} is not comparable with our result, because their setup is different from our setting.
 For details, see Remark \ref{remark:connection_gaussian_approx}.

-\subsection{Universality of Estimator}
+\subsection{Universality of estimator}

 We show the universality of the estimator, which is the optimizer of the empirical risk.
 Specifically, we demonstrate that the estimator $\hat{w}_{\mathbf{X}}$ defined in \eqref{loss::redef} and the estimator $\hat{w}_{\mathbf{G}}$ under the Gaussian covariate asymptotically have the same distribution.